adept/paperless-ocrmypdf/README.md

 Docker compose recipe for The Paperless Project + OCRmyPDF that uses inotify to detect new files and process them

-Note that since recently (late 2019) OCRmyPDF docker image includes watcher.py (based on Python watchdog module), so you might consider using it.

 I wanted to archive processed documents and re-try OCR on DpiError using img2pdf, so I rolled out my own script instead.

+# Limitations

+This image relies on inotify events from your host system propagating into the container.
+This works if your host system is Linux, but does not if your host system is Windows (for example, see http://blog.subjectify.us/miscellaneous/2017/04/24/docker-for-windows-watch-bindings.html)

+Note that since recently (late 2019) OCRmyPDF docker image includes watcher.py (based on Python watchdog module), so you might consider using it instead, even though it depends on filesystem polling.

 # How does it work